RobRendell/gTove/README.md

 * Make "follow grid" distance actually show a path which follows the grid (made from grid-aligned and 45 degree lines).
 * Add ability to set and clear waypoints along a movement path.
 * Recover from Google API token expiring.
+* "Template" miniatures to represent spell areas, auras, traps or whatever.
+A template has a shape (square/rectangle, circle or arc), various dimensions such as radius, height and angle, and a colour/opacity.
+Once defined, a template can then be dropped onto the tabletop and (mostly) acts like a miniature - it can be moved, scaled up or down and rotated.

 ## Plans/TODO

+* Attach minis - when you drag one mini onto the base of another, have a circle pop out the side with "attach" or "mount" or similar on it.
+If you continue the drag and drop the mini in that circle, the two become joined - the second one is given a small elevation and rotated 90 degrees relative to the first, and they share the one base and move as one.
+Need to be able to split joined minis as well.
+* Map editor: Pinned-down push pins are not visible on iDevices.
 * Some way to specify fixed mini scales directly from the menu (x0.5, x1, x2, x3, x4, x5)
 * Button to toggle between flat and standee mini in the miniature editor screen.
 * Apparently, dragging minis on iDevices pans the camera as well